audrentis/Clarice/README.md

 # Disclaimer
 **As stated in the license, I provide these designs as-is and as-available and provide no warranty or guarantees of functionality**
-this is a work in progress.
+this is untested and a work in progress.
 Use these files at your own risk.

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0"